wout/rosetta/README.md

 - [X] Implement key comparison between available locales in the parser
 - [X] Add compiler error messages for mismatching keys
 - [X] Implement inferred locale keys at macro level
+- [X] Interpolation (with %{} tag for interpolation keys)
+- [X] Check existence of interpolation keys in all translations at compile-time
 - [ ] Implement fallbacks
-- [X] Interpolation (with %{} tag for interpolation keys)
 - [ ] Localization of numeric values
 - [ ] Localization of date and time values
-- [ ] Check existence of interpolation keys in all translations at compile-time
 - [ ] Pluralization (with one/many/other/count/... convention)
 - [ ] Add setup scripts for Lucky and other frameworks